Japan, land of temples, gardens & wabi sabi

 Day 2 – Tokyo City Tour

 After breakfast at your hotel, its time for a full day city tour of magical Tokyo.
-Start with a visit to Tsukiji Market, Tokyo’s atmospheric old retail Fish & Vegetable Market, including a stop to taste some of the World’s freshest sushi.
+Start with a visit to Tsukiji Outer Market, Tokyo’s atmospheric old retail Fish & Vegetable Market, including a stop to taste some of the World’s freshest sushi.
 Continue to a traditional house in eastern Tokyo which is home to what is arguably the finest private collection of Bonsai in Japan.
 Here, enjoy a Kimono-wearing experience and a tour of the Garden and short introduction to Bonsai, followed by a Bento Box lunch while enjoying the superb garden.
 Transfer to Asakusa, the historical district on the banks of the Sumida River from which grew first Edo, the capital of the Shogunate in medieval Japan, and then Tokyo, one of the modern World’s great metropolises.
-Visit Sensoji, Tokyo’s oldest Temple said to have been established almost 1400 years ago, the 820 feet long Nakamise Arcade Market which dates back to the 17th century and at its end the iconic Kaminarimon Gate, housing a huge paper lantern donated over a century ago by Konosuke Matsushita, founder of the Panasonic Electronics Empire.
-After free time in Asakusa, visit the 1148 feet high Main Observatory, at Tokyo Sky Tree, the World’s tallest tower, dwarfing Tokyo from 2080 feet.
+Visit Sensoji, Tokyo’s oldest Temple said to have been established almost 1400 years ago, the 820 feet long Nakamise Arcade Market which dates back to the 17th century and at its end the iconic Kaminarimon Gate, housing a huge paper lantern donated in 1960 by Konosuke Matsushita, founder of the Panasonic Electronics Empire.
+After free time in Asakusa, visit the 1148 feet high Main Observatory, at TOKYO SKYTREE, the World’s tallest tower, dwarfing Tokyo from 2080 feet.
 Here, on a clear day, one can see the sun setting in late afternoon behind the majestic Mount Fuji.

 Day 3 – Tokyo South Western Corner

 Today, its time for a morning tour of Tokyo’s modern south-western corner.
 A short train ride to Shibuya takes you to the famous Scramble Crossing which became a Tokyo icon thanks to the film Lost in Translation.
-Then take the national railway to Harajuku, and walk to the grounds of Meiji Shrine, one of Japan’s premier Shinto sites, completed in 1920 and dedicated to the Emperor Meiji, great-great-Grandfather of the current Emperor, and the first Emperor of modern Japan.
-The Shrine is beautifully appointed in a forest of 10,000 trees, making it a delightfully peaceful oasis in this city with a daytime population of 20 million plus.
+Then take JR Yamanote Line to Harajuku, and walk to the grounds of Meiji Shrine, one of Japan’s premier Shinto sites, completed in 1920 and dedicated to the Emperor Meiji, great-great-Grandfather of the current Emperor, and the first Emperor of modern Japan.
+The Shrine is beautifully appointed in a forest of 36,000 trees, making it a delightfully peaceful oasis in this city with a daytime population of 20 million plus.
 Leaving the Shrine, stroll into the immediately adjacent throbbing streets of Tokyo’s famous fashion hotspot, Harajuku.
 Here, enjoy a walk along Takeshita-dori & Cat Street, in whose backstreets lie shops frequented by Lady Gaga, Gwen Stefani & David Beckham, then free time for exploring, shopping, or simply watching the metropolis go by over coffee.

 Day 4 – Nikko